For all the details about this case see the website home page, and the tabs for A Soul on Trial. www.robinrcutler.com

 What did you learn about Rosa’s personality?
 What was she like ?

 Rosa was a feisty, funny, devout and irreverent woman devoted to her 5 children, especially her oldest son.
 She was horrified by the thought he might have committed suicide–to her that was a mortal sin and much of her mission was shaped by her Catholicism.
 Her outspoken temperament was formed in the Pacific Northwest where her parents were pioneers.
 Rosa’s apparent psychic abilities created quite a stir over one hundred years ago when she came up against the United States government in a military forum.

 Naval officials accused her of being cold and calculating as well as unstable – do you agree ?

 Rosa’s mission and her goals changed over the course of her three-year crusade to find out what happened to Jimmie.
 After judge advocate Harry Leonard and Arthur Birney, the attorney for the young Marine Corps lieutenants, gave her a hard time and accused her of hallucinating, her views hardened ; at times she may have wanted revenge.
 But she never gave up her belief that her son had been murdered.
 Rosa had many supporters; she was not unstable.
 On the contrary, she was very sharp as Dr. James Hyslop proved in his exhaustive study of her premonitions and psychic experiences.

 I think it mattered then for the same reasons it matters now.
 It’s an appealing story of a mother desperate to find out the facts about what happened to her son.
 Rosa was a private citizen taking on big government and speaking truth to power.
 As I became immersed in the documents I became caught up in how complex it was to decipher the truth in the face of conflicting testimony.
-Also a century ago there was a great deal of interest in the paranormal which seems to be true today as well.
+Also in 1909 there was a great deal of interest in the paranormal which seems to be true today as well.